Ocean Bio-Chem (NASDAQ:OBCI) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Ocean Bio-Chem (NASDAQ:OBCI – Get Rating) in a report published on Monday.
-The firm issued a buy rating on the stock.
+StockNews.com began coverage on shares of Ocean Bio-Chem (NASDAQ:OBCI – Get Rating) in a research report issued to clients and investors on Tuesday.
+The firm set a “buy” rating on the stock.

 - Get a free copy of the StockNews.com research report on Ocean Bio-Chem (OBCI)